-The Committee has an advisory role and its mission is to assist the Board in performing its powers related to nomination, remuneration and corporate governance matters.
-It was decided to expand the scope of activities of the Nominations and Remuneration Committee stated in the Prospectus, to include Corporate Governance.
+The Committee has an advisory role, and its mission is to assist the Board in performing its powers related to nomination, remuneration and corporate governance matters.
+Following listing, it was decided to expand the scope of activities of the Nominations and Remuneration Committee stated in the Prospectus, to include Corporate Governance.